 - Other fields, such as electrical, might save money on laptops with smaller processors or less memory.

-But with all these factors pitted against a wide variety of engineering fields and software, how do you know which computer is right for you?
+But with all these factors pitted against a wide variety of fields of study and software options, how do you know which laptop is best for engineering students?
 We’ve reviewed dozens of high-performance laptops to bring you the ideal model for any situation.
 After careful consideration, we’ve deemed these the top six laptops for engineering students:

 - Best Overall: Dell XPS 13